 Address: 16728 West State Hwy.
 155, Dardanelle, AR 72834

-Mount Nebo is a great spot for those with small RVs (less that 24 feet), truck campers, tents and anyone who wants to rent a cabin.
+Mount Nebo is a great spot for those with small RVs (less than 24 feet), truck campers, tents, and anyone who wants to rent a cabin.
 It’s nestled in the west of Arkansas, just north of the Ouachita Mountains.

 There are 14 miles of hiking and biking trails at Mount Nebo State Park.
 Cabins and campsites offer views of the river valley from the bluff.
 In addition to cabin rentals, campers will find 24 sites for Class B RVs and 10 hike-in tent sites.